Understanding candidacy for full-arch implant treatment in Huntersville

-If you're missing most or all of your teeth — or facing extensive extractions — full mouth dental implants may be the most life-changing investment you can make in your oral health.
-Modern implant technology makes it possible to replace an entire arch (or both arches) of teeth with fixed, permanent prosthetics that look, feel, and function like natural teeth.
-But not everyone is an automatic candidate.
+If you are missing most or all of your teeth — or facing extensive extractions — full mouth dental implants may be the most life-changing investment you can make in your oral health.
+Modern implant technology makes it possible to replace an entire arch, or both arches, of teeth with fixed, permanent prosthetics that look, feel, and function like natural teeth.
+But not everyone is an automatic candidate, and the right protocol depends on your specific anatomy and goals.

-At Lake Norman Oral & Facial Surgery, Dr. Raymond J. Haigney II — a double board-certified oral and maxillofacial surgeon — evaluates each patient individually to determine the best full-arch implant approach based on bone quality, medical history, and long-term goals.
+At Lake Norman Oral & Facial Surgery in Huntersville (Charlotte metro), Dr. Raymond J. Haigney II — a double board-certified oral and maxillofacial surgeon — evaluates each patient individually to determine the best full-arch implant approach based on bone quality, medical history, and long-term goals.

 Full mouth dental implants refer to any implant-supported solution that replaces all teeth in one or both arches.
 The most common protocols include:

-The right approach depends on your bone volume, budget, aesthetic goals, and how much maintenance you're comfortable with long-term.
+The right approach depends on your bone volume, budget, aesthetic goals, and how much daily maintenance you are comfortable with over the long term.

 Most adults in reasonable health qualify for some form of full mouth implant treatment.
-During your evaluation, Dr. Haigney assesses:
+During your evaluation, Dr. Haigney assesses several factors before recommending a plan.

 Implants need bone to anchor into.
 A 3D cone-beam CT scan (CBCT) reveals exactly how much bone is available at each potential implant site.
 If bone has been lost due to years of missing teeth or periodontal disease, options include:

-Conditions that may affect candidacy (but rarely disqualify patients entirely):
+Conditions that may affect candidacy, though they rarely disqualify patients entirely, include:

 There is no upper age limit for dental implants.
-Patients in their 70s, 80s, and even 90s receive implants successfully.
-The lower limit is skeletal maturity — typically age 18 for males and 16 for females — because the jaw must have finished growing.
+Patients in their 70s, 80s, and even 90s receive implants successfully at Lake Norman Oral & Facial Surgery.
+The lower limit is skeletal maturity — typically age 18 for males and 16 for females — because the jaw must have finished growing before implants can be placed.

 Very few conditions are absolute contraindications.
 True disqualifiers include:

-Most other conditions — diabetes, hypertension, previous dental failures, heavy bone loss — are manageable with proper planning.
+Most other conditions — diabetes, hypertension, previous dental failures, or significant bone loss — are manageable with proper planning and do not rule out full mouth implants.

 Your first visit at Lake Norman Oral & Facial Surgery includes:

-In most cases, a treatment plan can be presented the same day as your consultation.
+In most cases, Dr. Haigney can present a treatment plan the same day as your consultation, so you leave with a clear picture of your options and next steps.

-Full mouth implant treatment typically takes 4–8 months from start to finish, depending on whether bone grafting is needed.
-Patients who qualify for immediate-load protocols (All-on-4) can leave with functional teeth the same day as surgery, wearing a temporary prosthesis during the 3–6 month healing period before the final restoration is delivered.
+Full mouth implant treatment typically takes four to eight months from start to finish, depending on whether bone grafting is needed.
+Patients who qualify for immediate-load protocols such as All-on-4 can leave with functional teeth the same day as surgery, wearing a temporary prosthesis during the three- to six-month healing period before the final restoration is delivered.

 Words cannot express enough, how wonderful, caring and professional Dr. Haigney and his staff are!
 After being rushed to the Huntersville hospital with an orbital fracture, broken nose and other facial damage, Dr. Haigney rushed me into surgery (on his day off I must add) and corrected all my problems.
 I only wish all doctors cared as much about their patients and their recovery as Dr. Haigney and his staff did.
 Thank you so much for everything!
 Your attention and compassion has helped me make my recovery as comfortable as possible.
 5 star service!